 Work is comprised of three parts:

 - Trunk: The trunk is the hub of your current, stable code and product.
 It only includes tested, unbroken code.
+This acts as a base where all changes are made from.

 - Branches: Here is where you house new code and features.
 Using a copy of the trunk code, team members conduct research and development in the branch.
 Doing so allows each team member to work on the enhanced features without disrupting each other’s progress.

 - Tags: Consider tags a duplicate of a branch at a given point in time.
 Tags aren’t used during development, but rather during deployment after the branch’s code is finished.
-Marking your code with tags make it easy to review and, if necessary, revert your code.
+Marking your code with tags makes it easy to review and, if necessary, revert your code.

-Here’s how this process looks: to create a new feature you first branch the code from the trunk, i.e. take an exact copy of the trunk and place it into a new folder within the branches area.
+Here’s how this process looks: To create a new feature you first branch the code from the trunk, i.e. take an exact copy of the trunk and place it into a new folder within the branches area.
 Then you work on your feature.
 When you’re done, you merge your changes back into the trunk.

 The benefit of branching is the ability to make commits into the branch without breaking the trunk.
 You only merge into the trunk when your code is error-free.
 This keeps your trunk stable.
 And users generally appreciate how easy it is to use and understand SVN.